 While running is one of my tools for taking care of myself, it’s not always the most relaxing activity.
 I like to balance those harder workouts with other self-care strategies depending on how I am feeling.
-Throughout the day while I am watching my son and working from home I can’t just walk out the door and go for a run.
+Throughout the day I can’t just walk out the door and go for a run.
 However, I can usually find a few minutes to do one of these other self-care activities.

 1. Take a bath